som1sezhi/itg-difficulty-predictor/app/itg-difficulty-predictor-app/src/descriptions/seq-model-desc.md

 The training process is basically just a black-box global optimizer (specifically `scipy.optimize.direct`) minimizing a function that calculates $S$ for all charts in the training data, uses those scores to train the binary classifiers, then returns the resulting MAE for the training data.
 The idea here was that a better model should give a better "separation" between classes for the binary classifiers, which would somehow be reflected in a lower MAE?
 I have no idea how sound this training process is, to be quite honest.

-Originally, the binary classifiers were a full-on ordinal regession layer, but fitting those to the data turned out to take a really long time, so I switched to a bunch of independent classifiers instead.
+Originally, the binary classifiers were a full-on ordinal regression layer, but fitting those to the data turned out to take a really long time, so I switched to a bunch of independent classifiers instead.
 There wasn't really much danger of the logistic thresholds becoming out of order anyway.

-### Limitations/problems I found

-- Patterns don't affect difficulty predictions
-- This model seems to underrate super long hard stuff.
-For example, it gives [21] XS Project Collection Full a rating of 18.51.
-- Probably some other stuff IDK I'm not an ML guy